ibourn/Developpeur-Ethereum-Template/3. Solidity/Voting2/README_Voting2.md

 - [IVoting2](IVoting2.sol) for the voters (the admin can be a voter also)

 **SCENARIO**
-_After deployment :_

-- admin :
+- admin : _After deployment :_

   - uses _createVotingContract("vote name")_ to open a new vote
-    _via IVotingAdmin2 at the address of the clone :_
+  - _via IVotingAdmin2 at the address of the clone :_
   - registers voters
-  - increments the workflow to start the proposals registration (only if there's at least one voter registered) _via IVoting2 at the address of the clone :_
+  - increments the workflow to start the proposals registration (only if there's at least one voter registered)

-- voters :
+- voters : _via IVoting2 at the address of the clone :_

   - registers proposals (one or many by voter)
   - can delegate their vote (delegator need to be registered), they can delegate till 'VoteSessionEnded'